 \subsection{Extended Action Space for Firms' Uncertainty}

 A key departure from prior work is that firms may be \emph{uncertain} about their own preferences.
-If an uncertain firm is forced to always hire, then early estimation errors can ``lock in'' an unstable outcome: the firm keeps hiring the agent it currently (incorrectly) believes is best, and agents may receive no local evidence that anything has changed.
+If an uncertain firm is forced to hire whenever it has applicants, early estimation errors can ``lock in'' an unstable outcome: the firm keeps hiring the agent it currently, but incorrectly, believes is best, while agents may receive no local evidence that the firm has learned otherwise.
 We therefore extend the firm action space to allow a firm to \emph{strategically abstain} from hiring in selected rounds.
-Abstention lets a firm wait while its estimates improve and, crucially, makes the firm publicly \emph{vacant} through the firm-side feedback sets $\VF(t)$ and $\VFP(t)$, creating a mechanism for previously rejected agents to revisit the firm and unwind deadlocks in decentralized learning.
+In platform terms, this corresponds to leaving a campaign slot open or postponing a hire or mentorship.
+Crucially, abstention makes the firm publicly vacant through $\VF(t)$ and $\VFP(t)$, giving previously rejected agents a coarse signal that can unwind decentralized deadlocks.

 \begin{example}[Why abstention is necessary] Let $\MM$ have agents $\AG=\{a_1,a_2\}$ and (strategic) uncertain firms $\FI=\{f_1,f_2\}$ with ground-truth preferences